Elizabeth FeinAssociate Professor

 Education:Ph.D., University of Chicago, Department of Comparative Human Development

 I received my Ph.D. from the Department of Comparative Human Development at the University of Chicago.
 Grateful for the opportunity to receive clinical training in an interdisciplinary department, I aim to support other clinician-scholars who wish to train in multiple epistemic traditions.
-In both my research and my clinical practice I bring together approaches and insights from psychology, anthropology, and science and technology studies, to better understand how people make sense of the world around them, and how these sense-making activities transform the world in turn.
+I bring together approaches and insights from psychology, anthropology, and science and technology studies, to better understand how people make sense of the world around them, and how these sense-making activities transform the world in turn.

 Fein, E. (2011).
 Innocent machines: Asperger's Syndrome and the neurostructural self.
 In:Sociological Reflections on the Neurosciences (Advances in Medical Sociology, Volume 12).
 Martyn Pickersgill and Ira van Keulen, eds.
 Emerald Group Publishing.